ColinMaudry/dita-rdf/README.md

 Finally, since the challenges we face are most likely similar to the ones faced by other DITA-enabled organizations, I decided to share my findings.

-John Walker and Tim Nelissen, from NXP CDS, have since then founded [Semaku](http://semaku.com), a consultancy and software company dedicated to helping organization to solve their data and content silo issues using the linked data principles.
+John Walker and Tim Nelissen, from NXP CDS, have since then founded [Semaku](http://semaku.com), a consultancy and software company dedicated to helping organizations to solve their data and content silo issues using the linked data principles.
 I joined them in April 2014.

 ## Publishing method and availability